Laravel 10 - How to retrieve Header Information

 Route::get('/', [HeaderController::class, 'index']);

-Step # 5 : Create a controller.
+Step # 4 : Create the Controller.

-Command : php artisan make:controller HeaderController
+php artisan make:controller HeaderController

 <?php